vaishnavipaswan/zombie-factory-solidity/README.md

 3. Deploy (if you have a script set up):
     ```sh
     npx hardhat run scripts/deploy.js --network localhost
-## 📜 License
-This project follows the MIT License.
-Feel free to modify and improve!

 ## 🙌 Credits
 Based on the CryptoZombies Solidity course by Loom Network.